ABOUT THE FELLOWSHIP

 FAMILY CARE REIMBURSEMENT

 Family care costs can be a barrier to full participation in residential trainings that require participants to travel away from home.
-This budget creates a pool of funding, administered by Rockwood, for reimbursement for at-home family care.
+This budget creates a pool of funding for reimbursement for at-home family care that Rockwood will administer.

-Full tuition, accommodation, and all meals during the training sessions are covered.
-A pool of reimbursement funds is available to help offset costs for travel, family care, and accessibility needs during the program.
+Full tuition, accommodation, and all meals during the training session are covered.
+There will be a pool of reimbursement funds available to help offset costs for travel, family care, and accessibility needs during the program.